parmentelat/r2lab-obsolete/website/topology.md

 - The <b>ping</b> column:
 	Reports that the node answers a single ping at the experiment interface.
 - The <b>O.S</b> column:
-	Reports that the node responds a ssh connection sending back the operational system release.
+	Reports that O.S. that was last seen on that node.
 <br />